 There’s something for everyone from the dragon and lion dance parade, to learning the art of Tai Chi.
 And if none of these activities float your boat then why not indulge in the vast options of traditional food, priced from just £2.50!

 Celebrate Chinese New Year in Manchester with a weekend jam-packed with food, drink, live performances and amazing art displays.
 The fun will begin on Thursday 7th of February and will continue until the Sunday 10th of February.
 The attractions are totally free making it a weekend you’ll definitely not want to miss!

-If you fancy a less crowded food market, why not visit Albert Square where you can sample some of the traditional Chinese cuisine.
-There will also be Arts & Crafts, which you can get involved in as well as an 8 metre Chinese monkey God!
+If you fancy a less crowded food market, why not visit Albert Square where you can sample some of the traditional Chinese cuisines.
+There will also be Arts & Crafts, which you can get involved in as well as an 8-metre Chinese monkey God!

 The Exchange Square is where you’ll find a giant, glittering golden dragon, definitely not something you see every day!
 Be sure to visit between the 7th-10th February and share your pictures using the #chinesenewyearMCR!

 The parade takes place on the 10th February and will be led by an outstanding dragon, starting at Albert Square and finishing in Chinatown.
 We recommend you getting there early if you want the best view.
 Here you’ll be able to watch traditional lion dances, enjoy even more street food, see live performances and relish in the amusements at the funfair.
 If you stay till its dark there’s even a firework finale, free of charge.

 Chinese New Year celebrations run throughout Birmingham including events at Colmore Row, St Philip’s Cathedral; Bullring and Grand Central and Chinatown of course.
 30,000 are expected to join in the festivities from enjoying delicious Chinese street food – dumplings, noodles, you name it, to Chinese music, cultural dances and more.